The Golden Age of Hollywood (1930s–1950s)

 • Exploring themes of sacrifice and patriotism

-Hollywood collaborated closely with the U.S. government, producing films that shaped public perception while maintaining entertainment value.
+During this period, Hollywood often collaborated with U.S. government agencies, producing films that helped shape public perception while still maintaining strong entertainment value.

 The Golden Age of Hollywood created enduring stars whose influence still resonates today.
 The studio system carefully crafted public images, turning actors into: